-Because local rainfall and statewide snow pack have remained below average, however, interest in conservation on campus continues to be high, and all major campus water customers have achieved significant reductions in water consumption compared to a pre-drought baseline of 2013.
-The WRCI group continually works to advance programs and improvements for greater efficiencies.
-As part of the development of a Sustainable Water Management Plan, WRCI completed nearly 20 technical studies related to alternative water supplies, demand projection, and water conservation.
+All major campus water customers have achieved significant reductions in water consumption compared to the pre-drought baseline of 2013.
+Future water planning efforts continue through the active development of a Sustainable Water Management Plan, for which WRCI completed nearly 20 technical studies related to alternative water supplies, demand projection, and water conservation.